NateDawg90/aNSR/README.md

 ### User profile

-Users will be able to customize their profile and update their username or password
+Users are able to customize their profile and update their username, password or email address

 ## Future Implementations